Zerro97/eslint-config-next/README.md

 ```

 ## Note
 This is a wrapper around eslint config from [Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate).
-I made some changes to the original config, however, including:
+I made some changes to the original config, including:

 1. Removing prettier.
 I was influenced by this [article](https://antfu.me/posts/why-not-prettier)
 2. Allowing `var` and removing `prefer-const`.
 You can read about it [here](https://khuibeom.com/blog/javascript-fundamentals-basics-and-lexical-scope/#value-variable-function)